Below you will find questions and answers on the Clinical Trials Regulation (CTR) specific for the situation in the Netherlands.

 No, an independent expert is no longer required under the CTR.

-In the Netherlands the CV may be submitted without a signature in CTIS.
-This does not apply to the Site Suitability Declaration (Verklaring Geschiktheid Onderzoeksinstelling, VGO).
-A validated digital signature is accepted for this document.
+In the Netherlands, a signature is required for the Site Suitability Declaration (Verklaring Geschiktheid Onderzoeksinstelling, VGO) submitted in CTIS.
+A validated digital signature is also accepted for this document.
+A signature is not required for the CV of the principal investigator, preferrably a CV without signature is submitted.
 A signature is considered personal data.
 Any document with a signature and to be published based on the transparency rules for CTIS should be redacted (see: Redacted and unredacted documents).

 On 18 June 2024 revised transparency rules were published for CTIS (see: Transparency rules: general information).
 Based on these revised transparency rules, CV and VGO are no longer published in the public portal of CTIS.

 Documents, such as questionnaires and diaries, used to record study endpoints must be described in the study protocol and can be added as annexes to the protocol.
-Validated standard questionnaires, such as the quality of life questionnaire SF36, do not need to be included.
+They can also be submitted as separated documents in the Protocol section in CTIS (document code D4).
 See also the page on the protocol.

 For clinical trials submitted before 1 November 2021, the Research Declaration (Onderzoeksverklaring) can be used for the new sites.
 The use of the Site Suitability Declaration (Verklaring Geschiktheid Onderzoeksinstelling, VGO) is voluntary for studies submitted before 1 November 2021.